 Actually, looking back, I see I made a video of our 10x Features in order.
 I got a little misty-eyed looking back:

 Here was our rough list.
 Some are laughably dated, but some are still as relevant today as ever:

 - 2006: Fax integration.
-Back then, the few other esignature providers could not accomodate fax.
+Back then, the few other e-signature providers could not accommodate fax.
 Many companies still wanted fax at this point.
-We could accomodate both in the same workflow, automatically.
+We could accommodate both in the same workflow, automatically.
 We won a lot of those deals.
 For almost 3 years we were alone with this 10x feature.
 It was surprisingly hard to do well, given all the exceptions and corner cases involved.

 - 2007: Salesforce integration.
 We launched in the first AppExchange class in late 2006 with the first true, deep Salesforce integration.
 We built the template that everyone else then copied.
 There were rougher approaches to Salesforce integration before us.
 But for about 2 years, we had the only native, seamless integration here.
 We won Dell, Comcast, Verizon, and a ton of other leaders just because of this 10x Feature.
 We know this, because we sure were lacking a lot of other key features!

 - 2008: Cross-platform.
 We had basic mobile, Mac and Windows, whatever you wanted.
 As the web began to grow, just having Mobile Sign and Safari compatibility alone could win deals.
 “Do you want 80% of your customers to be able e-sign your contacts?
 Or 100%?”
 Today, table stakes.
 But back then, believe it or not, we had the only cross-platform solution.